Transportation & Delivery job market report cover, Phoenix-Mesa-Chandler, AZ, 2026-06

 Methodology and Confidence

 Confidence: Overall confidence: Medium.
-Local anchors are usable, but several conclusions still depend on broader category and posting-sample evidence.
+Direct local labor data anchors the report, but some conclusions still rely on broader category and posting-based signals.

 Limitations